Suggested Stops Along The Mesa Arizona Fresh Foodie Trail

 (480) 466-4447

-Agritopia is a fascinating, mixed-use community with a special particular emphasis on urban farming.
-Spread across 166 glorious acres in Gilbert, Agritopia’s land has a long history of farming dating back to 1927.
-Back then, Gilbert was affectionately known as the “Hay Capital of the World”.
-Several several decades later, the Johnson family led the development of the property.
-This combines a close knit residential community with commercial properties.
+Agritopia is a fascinating, mixed-use community that specializes in urban farming.
+Spread across 166 glorious acres in Gilbert, Agritopia’s land has a long history of agriculture dating back to 1927.
+Gilbert was affectionately known as the “Hay Capital of the World” back then.
+Several decades later, the Johnson family led the development of the property.
+This combines a close-knit residential community with commercial properties.

 Today At Agritopia

 Today, Mesa foodie’s will undoubtedly be in culinary heaven.
-For instance, they can explore the Farm at Agritopia, enjoy gourmet food at Joe’s Farm Grill, located inside the Johnston family’s original home.
+For instance, they can explore the Farm at Agritopia and enjoy gourmet food at Joe’s Farm Grill, located inside the Johnston family’s original home.
 Additionally, they can sample some of the delectable treats inside Barnone, a collection of highly skilled craftsmen representing intriguing retail stores like Lettercraft and Prickly Pear Paper.
-Moreover are restaurants, like the Fire & Brimstone and Uprooted Kitchen, then capped off with a premium glass of wine at Garage East.
+Moreover, there are restaurants, like the Fire & Brimstone and Uprooted Kitchen, capped off with a premium glass of wine at Garage East.

 Related: Upgrade Your Vacation With Vacasa